puskat/mern-stack-example/PROCESS.md

 ## Terraform Integration

-Finally, I created three separate Terraform projects for the server, client, and MongoDB.
+I created three separate Terraform projects for the server, client, and MongoDB.
 I declared all necessary variables in the `main.tf` files to make each application configurable through Terraform.

+## HPA Integration
+Finally, horizontal pod autoscaling is added and enabled for ensured uptime under possible load.